steadycalls/therapist-referral-site/DOMAIN_SETUP.md

-# Domain Setup Guide for claritytherapy.app
+# Domain Setup Guide for leveragetherapy.com

-This guide will help you configure your custom domain `claritytherapy.app` to point to your SSDNodes VPS.
+This guide will help you configure your custom domain `leveragetherapy.com` to point to your SSDNodes VPS.

 ## Step 1: Configure DNS Records

-Log in to your domain registrar (where you bought claritytherapy.app) and add these DNS records:
+Log in to your domain registrar (where you bought leveragetherapy.com) and add these DNS records:

 ### A Records (Required)